 Plot Summary

-A meteorite comes crashing down on the front yard of the Gardner household one day and in the days that follow, it mysteriously disappears.
-But soon, strange occurrences and malevolent mysteries surround their peaceful neighborhood and everything starts to reflect a mild tinge of an undefined color.
-The ghastly extraterrestrial organism, that fell out of the sky with the meteorite, starts spreading its roots onto everything around it, eventually affecting both the minds and the bodies of the entire family in the most terrifying ways.
+A meteorite comes crashing down on the front yard of the Gardner household one day, and in the days that follow, it mysteriously disappears.
+Soon, strange occurrences and malevolent mysteries surround their peaceful neighborhood, and everything starts to reflect a mild tinge of an undefined color.
+The ghastly extraterrestrial organism that fell out of the sky with the meteorite starts spreading its roots onto everything around it, eventually affecting both the minds and the bodies of the entire family in the most terrifying ways.

 The Necronomicon

-Pretty much like every other element of its storyline, even the parts where the film features H.P.
-Lovecraft’s fictitious book, “Necronomicon”, one can only guess what it truly means in context to the overarching storyline.
-Lovecraft’s mythology and lore go deep and it is, by far, full of some of the weirdest things anyone can imagine.
+Like every other element of its storyline, even the parts where the film features H.P.
+Lovecraft’s fictitious book, “Necronomicon,” one can only guess what it truly means in context to the overarching storyline.
+Lovecraft’s mythology and lore go deep, and they are, by far, full of some of the weirdest things anyone can imagine.

 “Necronomicon” is another of his “imaginary” creations, which is a tome brimming with the most bizarre secrets and rituals that can drive a human to the absolute brink of insanity.
 The book is a mere narrative device used in many of his stories and does not actually exist.
 With this out-of-the-way, let’s discuss how it plays a role in the movie.

-In the opening scene of the film, Lavinia Gardner can be seen practicing witchcraft out in the woods and that’s when she meets Ward for the first time.
-Even later in the film, one can notice that she possesses a copy of Necronomicon.
+In the opening scene of the film, Lavinia Gardner can be seen practicing witchcraft out in the woods, and that’s when she meets Ward for the first time.
+Even later in the film, one notices that she has a copy of Necronomicon.

-After the Color slowly spread everywhere it takes its toll on every single person in its reach.
+After the color slowly spread everywhere, it took its toll on every single person within its reach.
 The first one to show its symptoms is Theresa (Joely Richardson), who ends up chopping off her own fingers.
 It then spreads on to Nathan (Nicolas Cage), who gets strange bouts of anger and shows early signs of psychosis.
-And then later, its radiations create a weird anomaly that adjoins Jack’s body to Theresa’s.
+Later, its radiation creates a weird anomaly that adjoins Jack’s body to Theresa’s.
 In the end, out of everyone in the family, Lavinia remains to be the only sane person.
 There is a scene in which Lavinia does a ritual and chants spells from the Necronomicon.
 Using a knife, she inscribes symbols from the book on her body.

 What is “the Color” Out of Space?